sifis-home/wp3-solutions/group-applications/README.md

 - *-dht*: Use DHT
 - *-help*: - Print help

 If the Group Manager or Authorization Server are running on a different host, the options *-gm* and *-as* can be used.

+In addition, the OscoreRsServer and OscoreAsServer applications also support the *-dht* parameter to enable logging to the DHT.

 **Use the following interactive script to send commands to the DHT (and trigger the clients)**
-python3 dht_rest_client.py
+python dht_rest_client.py

 **Relevant documentation**
 https://datatracker.ietf.org/doc/rfc8613/